-During Q3 2023, Nigerian inflation continued to trend upwards with the annual inflation rate rising to an 18-year high of 26.7% year-on-year in September 2023.
-According to Bloomberg, this is the fastest pace of inflation increase since August 2005 and that price inflations have remained elevated since the removal of fuel subsidy by the government and weakening of the local currency, Naira, against the US Dollar and other major international currencies.
-However, Prime's business in Nigeria has very limited exposure to these local economic developments with its revenues denominated in US Dollars.
+During Q2 2023, Nigerian inflation continued to trend upwards with the annual inflation rate rising to a near 18-year high of 22.4% in May 2023, up from 22.2% in the prior month.
+Also, the decision by the Central Bank of Nigeria to float the naira freely sent the currency down by 36% on the official market on June 14, 2023.
+However, Prime's Nigerian business in Nigeria has no exposure to these economic developments in Nigeria with its revenues denominated in US dollars.
 Also, considering the location of the producing assets in deepwater, offshore Nigeria, Prime's operations are shielded from the insecurity challenges faced onshore Nigeria.